tfraudet/givav-lens/README.md

 # 📔 Glider logbook

-Simple streamlit application to display various statistics on glider flights
+Simple streamlit application to display various statistics on glider flights.
+This application use a csv file containing the flight data extracted from the Givav Smart'Glide website using the cli [givav-scrape](#extracting-flights-data-from-givav-smart-glide-website)

 ## Requirements